 Mediastinoscopy is introduction of an endoscope into the mediastinum.
 Mediastinotomy is surgical opening of the mediastinum.
 The two are complementary.
 Mediastinotomy gives direct access to aortopulmonary window lymph nodes, which are inaccessible by mediastinoscopy.
-Both procedures are done to evaluate or excise mediastinal lymphadenopathy or masses and to stage cancers (eg, lung cancer, esophageal cancer), although PET scanning is decreasing the need for these procedures for cancer staging.
+Both procedures are done to evaluate or excise mediastinal lymphadenopathy or masses and to stage cancers (eg, lung cancer, esophageal cancer), although PET scanning and endobronchial ultrasound-guided transbronchial needle aspiration are decreasing the need for these procedures for cancer staging.

 Contraindications include the following:

-Complications occur in < 1% of patients and include bleeding, infection, vocal cord paralysis due to recurrent laryngeal nerve damage, chylothorax from duct injury, and pneumothorax.
+Complications occur in < 1% of patients and include bleeding, infection, vocal cord paralysis due to recurrent laryngeal nerve damage, chylothorax due to duct injury, esophageal perforation, and pneumothorax.

 Last full review/revision June 2013 by Noah Lechtzin, MD, MHS

 Content last modified September 2013